iCliniq Logo

 What Is Candiduria?

 Candiduria is classified into symptomatic and asymptomatic forms.
-Symptomatic candiduria is seen in individuals with cystitis, prostatitis, epididymo orchatitis, renal candidiasis, and pyelonephritis.
-Candida albicans are often the causative organisms of candiduria compared to other 200 species of candida.
-Catheterization is a significant risk factor for candiduria in individuals admitted to the intensive care unit.
-The prevalence is higher in ICU-admitted individuals.
+Symptomatic candiduria is seen in individuals with cystitis (inflammation of the bladder), epididymo orchitis (testicles or epididymo becomes inflamed), prostatitis (prostate gland pain due to inflammation), pyelonephritis (a type of kidney infection), and renal (kidney) candidiasis.
+The condition is often caused by Candida albican compared to other 200 candida species.
+Additionally, catheterization is also a significant risk factor for candiduria in people who get admitted to the intensive care unit.
+The prevalence is much higher in ICU-admitted individuals.

-The three most common species of Candida are:
+The most common species of Candida are as follows:

 • Candida albicans.